XDanfr/Aperture/README.md

 3. **Add API Keys:** local.properties needs a `TMDB_API_KEY` and an `OPENSUBTITLES_API_KEY` to function properly.
 4. **Sync & Deploy:** Sync Gradle, build the project, and deploy it to your physical Android TV device or an emulator running **API 27+**.
 > [!NOTE]
-> The repo is undergoing a pretty large rework on the front end to adopt **Material 3 Expressive**.
+> The repo is undergoing a pretty large rework on the front end to adopt **Material 3 Expressive**, and the back end is adopting more codec support.
 The latest commits may have some bugs.

 ## 📸 Screenshots